shabaz123/easy_pico_adapter/README.md

 # easy_pico_adapter

 The easy_i2c_adapter allows the user to communicate to I2C devices from a PC.

 The hardware interface is simply a Pi Pico board.
+Program it by holding down the BOOTSEL button on it, then plug the USB connector into the PC, then release the button.
+A USB drive letter appears on the PC.
+Drag-and-drop the file in the **pre_built_pico_binary** folder onto the drive letter.
+The firmware will be transferred within seconds, and will then begin execution.
+The green LED on the Pi Pico will dimly flicker, when the firmware is successfully running.

 The communication can be controlled in two ways: